 You may have noticed a lot of eggy recipes lately.
 Well, I’m a big fan of egg fasting after losing some stubborn pounds during my first egg fast experience.

 I plan to do intermittent egg fasts so I may be posting egg fast recipes here and there like these buttery Asiago baked eggs.
 I also need to cut back on carbs so I’ve decided to start counting TOTAL carbs rather than NET carbs for the foods I eat.
-Because of this, I have started to move away from granular sweeteners like Swerve and Natvia in favor of liquid sweeteners like SweetLeaf stevia drops and NuNaturals monk fruit drops.
+Because of this, I have started to move away from granular sweeteners like Swerve in favor of liquid sweeteners like SweetLeaf stevia drops and NuNaturals monk fruit drops.